microscaler/fleetingdns/tasks/tasks.md

 Once this spike runs, extend `dnsd` to DoT + Redis while another pair starts **edgehub** under the same crate pattern.

+---
+---

+For more details take a look at ./tasks/Rust_Codebase_Roadmap_for_FleetingDNS-FDNS_Shield.md

+As well as the detailed epics in the ./docs/engineering/Epic_highlevel/E1*-*.md